robtuley/world.rainchasers.com/src/nepal.md

 How to get there
 ----------------

 Fly into Katmandu, often via Delhi.
-Oct-Nov is the peak tourist season so if that's when intend to visit book your flights well in advance.
+Oct-Nov is the peak tourist season so if that's when you intend to visit book your flights well in advance.

 Transport
 ---------